- Entry requirements: Relevant 2:1 degree or equivalent

 The Music Management MA will consist of six modules; three in the first semester and three in the second yielding a credit total of 120.
 The further 60 credits will be earned through the completion of the dissertation which can be on any aspect of classical music business.

-This module introduces students to every aspect of managing a symphony orchestra and its associated venue.
-Students will benefit from guest speakers drawn from the managerial staff of the Liverpool Philharmonic.
+This module introduces students to every aspect of managing a symphony orchestra and concert venues.
+Students will benefit from guest speakers drawn from managerial staff from the classical music sector.

 The module examines some of the interdisciplinary approaches to the study of the music industries and explores these contributions.
 Drawing on examples it examines, in a practical way, how research in the field is conducted.
 Students learn how to plan and develop a research project in preparation for their dissertation.
-Students will develop their understanding through lectures, online class discussions and tutorials.
-Successful students on this module will develop skills in research appropriate for the study of the music industries at postgraduate level, including bibliographic skills and the ability to find and evaluate various kinds of evidence.
+Students will develop their understanding through lectures, class discussions and tutorials.
+Successful students on this module will develop skills in research appropriate for the study of the music industries at postgraduate level, including library research skills and the ability to evaluate various kinds of evidence.